AzureDataCommunity/UserGroupInfo/faq.md

 #### How do I remove a group from the program?

 If you would like to remove your group from the Azure Data Community program, you can initiate that process by emailing ms-datas@microsoft.com.
 By withdrawing from the program, all program benefits and communications for your group will be terminated.

-#### Where can I find past communications?

-Past communications and quarterly call presentations can be found at [Group Leader Resources](https://azuretechcommunity.github.io/GroupLeaderResources/) on GitHub.

 ## Group Information